Locations

 • Favorable Pricing: Because the vendor (SAP) is assured of a committed customer, subscription deals often come with competitive pricing for the specific service.
 SAP sometimes bundles BTP service subscriptions with its SaaS products.
 For example, a customer purchasing SAP SuccessFactors or S/4HANA might get an Integration Suite subscription included for connecting applications.
 These bundled subscriptions can be cost-effective but are limited in scope and volume.

 • Mixing with Consumption: SAP BTP permits a global account to have some services on subscription, while others are consumed within the same account.
-For instance, you might subscribe to a large Integration Suite package (if message traffic is steady and high) but use CPEA credits for various low-volume services (AI, mobile services, etc.) in the same environment.
-The BTP cockpit will segregate the billing: any usage beyond your subscription quotas will draw from credits or be billed as consumption.
+For instance, you might subscribe to a large Integration Suite package (if message traffic is steady and high), but use CPEA credits for various low-volume services (such as AI and mobile services) in the same environment.
+The BTP cockpit will segregate billing: any usage exceeding your subscription quotas will be deducted from credits or billed as consumption.

-Many SAP customers still use subscription models, especially if they have a small number of use cases or need absolute cost certainty.
+Many SAP customers continue to use subscription models, particularly when they have a limited number of use cases or require absolute cost certainty.

 However, the industry trend (and SAP’s encouragement) leans toward the flexibility of consumption models for multi-purpose platforms like BTP.
 Many new services and free tier options are only available under consumption licensing.